jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-4.md

-+++
+---
+heading: "Chapter 3"
-title= "The principal Difference between the Commerce of the Ancients and the Moderns" heading= "Chapter 4-5" date= 2021-09-28 author= "Montesquieu" image= "/covers/spirit.jpg" description= "" linkb= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-3" linkbtext= "Chapter 3" linkf= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-6" linkftext= "Chapter 6"
+title: "The Principal Difference between the Commerce of the Ancients and the Moderns"
-+++
+weight: 74
+description: "European trade is currently carried on principally from the north to the south"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 Commerce has changed through time.

 European trade is currently carried on principally from the north to the south.

 The difference of climate is the cause that the several nations have great occasion for the merchandizes of each other.
 For example, the liquors of the south, which are carried to the north, form a commerce little known to the ancients.
 Thus the burden of vessels, which was formerly computed by measures of corn, is at present determined by tons of liquor.